corda/corda-docs-portal/content/en/docs/cenm/1.5/user-admin.md

 2. Click the relevant group.

 3. Update your group from the  **Group details** panel:
-    * **Pencil icons** edit the name and description of the group.
+    * **Pencil icons**: Edit the name and description of the group.
-    * **Enable** toggle: activate or deactivate the auto-enrolment of new users into the group.
+    * **Enable** toggle: Activate or deactivate the auto-enrolment of new users into the group.
-    * **Admin** toggle: set the administrator status of the group.
+    * **Admin** toggle: Set the administrator status of the group.
     * **Delete button**: Delete the group.
 This does not delete the users in the group - they are still active, but do not have any permissions that were assigned at the group level.

     Changes save automatically.

-4. Edit the users in a group from the 'Edit user assignment' panel.
+4. Edit the users in a group from the **Edit user assignment** panel.
-    * Open the dropdown to see a list of all users.
+    a.
+Click the drop-down menu to see a list of all users.
-    * Tick the box next to a user to add them to the group.
+    b.
+Select the checkbox next to a user to add them to the group.
-    * Click the 'x' next to a user's name to remove them from the group.
+    c.
+Click the **x** next to a user's name to remove them from the group.
 This will revoke any permissions associated with group membership - you can confirm this by checking the user's individual roles.
-    * Click **Save**.
+    d.
+Click **Save**.

 ## Create a new role